risha700/opaic_programming_II/README.md

 ```

- -  --the collision detection algorithm needs more work to handle the fractional conversion between the x,y window pixels and index matrix integers.--
+ -  ~~the collision detection algorithm needs more work to handle the fractional conversion between the x,y window pixels and index matrix integers.~~